Elliptic fibrations on toric $K3$ hypersurfaces and mirror symmetry derived from Fano polytopes: Jacobian elliptic fibrations and evident lattices

-For our elliptic fibrations $\pi_k$, a general fibre is denoted by $F$.
-For each $k\in \{6,\ldots, 18\}$, the dual graph of the sections and the fibres of $\pi_k$ is illustrated in Table 8.
+A general fibre for each fibration $\pi_k$ is denoted by $F$.
+For each $k\in \{6,\ldots, 18\}$, the dual graph of the sections and the fibres of $\pi_k$ is illustrated in Table 5.
 Here, each dot $\bullet$ ($\odot$, resp.) stands for a rational nodal curve (a general fibre of the elliptic fibration, resp.).